 This week’s focus is on the immigrant experience, with a look into the Middle East.
 Through geography, culture, food, language, and movement, students will connect to people from the Middle East, their immigration and refugee stories.
 Children will learn the traditional Dabke dance, how it tells a historical side of a people’s lifestyle, and how they built their homes with tree branches and mud, using song and dance to build community and stay warm.
 Students will be challenged to create artistic structures from limited resources and learn the science behind mud homes, weather, and erosion.
 (Academic Enrichment: geography, culture, geology, earth science, physics, and history)

-Dara Stepanek is an educator and community leader who is an activist for spreading peace, love, and joy.
-She graduated from Cal Poly with a Mathematics Major, Physics Minor, and Teaching Credential.
+Dara Stepanek is an educator and community leader who graduated from Cal Poly with a Mathematics Major, Physics Minor, and Teaching Credential.
 She taught math at Central Coast New Tech High School for 6 years, where she served as the club advisor for the Social Justice League, a group of students who worked to educate, activate, and lead our communities into a world that is just for all.
-Dara enjoys time with her son and enjoys working for her family business, Bliss Cafe, to promote and serve locally grown vegan, organic cuisine.
+Dara enjoys time with her son and now manages operations for her family business, Bliss Cafe, to promote and serve locally grown vegan, organic cuisine.
+She recently became a Climate Reality Leader and is excited to graduate in March 2020 as an Integrative Nutrition Health Coach.
 Her hope for this Enrichment Program is to reinvigorate our democracy by empowering students to be global citizens.
 Always looking for innovative ideas within the broad spectrum of educational possibilities, Dara is very excited to be a part of Peace Academy’s team and vision.

 Dr. Lata Murti is Associate Professor of Sociology for the School of Arts and Sciences at Brandman University, where she was the recipient of the 2015 Outstanding University Faculty of the Year Award.
 Before studying and teaching sociology, Dr. Murti was a Spanish teacher for grades 2-8.
 She has BA degrees in Spanish and Humanities as well as MA and Ph.D. degrees in American Studies and Ethnicity, from the University of Southern California.
 For her BA degree in Spanish, Dr.Murti studied at the University of Costa Rica, in San Jose, Costa Rica, for one semester, which left her yearning for Latina culture and the Spanish language.
 Dr. Murti was excited to find out about PASA ‘s Summer Enrichment Program and help lead the ¿Qué PASA?
 Program this summer.